scrapy/scrapy/docs/topics/signals.rst

 .. signal:: domain_closed
 .. function:: domain_closed(domain, spider, reason)

-    Sent right after a spider/domain has been closed.
+    Sent after a spider/domain has been closed.
+This can be used to release per-spider resources reserved on :signal:`domain_opened`.

     :param domain: a string which contains the domain of the spider which has been closed